Carl Jung's Afternoon of Life: Individuation, Aging, and Learning to Notice What Has Always Been There

 If we begin to sense what people call the afterlife more clearly as we age, perhaps it isn’t about where we’re going.
 Perhaps it’s about finally seeing what has always been here.

-If this resonates with you or you have any questions, please feel free to comment or drop me at line.
+If this resonates with you or you have any questions, please feel free to comment or drop me a line.

 Click here to access the blog version of my academic paper on Individuation.